Workiva/over_react/doc/new_boilerplate_migration.md

 the codemod will handle many basic updates, it will still need to be supplemented with some manual checks and refactoring.

-Before running the codemod, run `semver_audit` inside your repository and save the report using the following commands:
+If you are migrating a Workiva library, before running the codemod, run `semver_audit` inside your repository and save the report using the following commands:

 1. `pub global activate semver_audit --hosted-url=https://pub.workiva.org`
 2. `pub global run semver_audit generate 2> semver_report.json`